IcyJuicy-Bob/CodeLearningRepo/README.md

-This is just a bunch of files that i learnt/am learning html, python, git and other things with
+This is just a bunch of files that i learnt/am learning html, python, git and other things with including IT